MayurBajaj2002/Stroop-Effect-Analysis/README.md

 # Stroop-Effect_Analysis
-This project is an example of how data analysts use statistical models and code to create systematic reports.
-Such systematic reporting and investigation is the heart and sole of the entire field of Big Data.
-Here we propose some questions for investigation.
-Using visualisation in jupyter notebooks we make logical conclusions.
-In this project, I first make inferences and observations.
-I compute statistics like mean, median etc. then I take the test myself and check how it compares with computed statistics.
-You are free to try the same.
+This project makes use of formal methods to analyse data and reach statistical conclusions.
+These methods include hypothesis proposition and hypothesis testing.
+The statistical test carried out was the two-tailed dependent t-test.
+Upon comparing it to the t-critical value, a conclusion was made and the confidence interval of the same was noted.
+The advantage of such systematic testing is that it helps us make ACCURATE DEDUCTIONS instead of rough estimates based on the trends observed in the data.
+This is particularly useful in social sciences and laboratory research.
+This project demonstrates my thorough understanding of the basics of descriptive and inferential statistics.